 While traditional encoding discards details and compresses music, MQA retains every element of the recording and ‘folds’ it all into a neat package that cleverly makes a large, high-resolution file manageable and compatible with any service or playback device.
 MQA calls this folding process Music Origami.

-As more and more music fans typically listen on the move, it’s important that streaming high-resolution music requires as little bandwidth as possible.
+From a sustainability standpoint, it’s vital that streaming high-resolution music requires as little bandwidth as possible, matching consumer expectations for environmentally friendly solutions, while still providing the best listening experience.
 MQA technology packages and delivers master quality audio using less bandwidth – a 24-bit/192kHz hi-res file requires five times the data of its MQA equivalent.

 MQA is everywhere

-MQA decoders also live in desktop and mobile apps from streaming services such as Tidal and China’s Xiami Music – authenticating the MQA file, assuring provenance, and capable of revealing higher-than-CD quality.
+MQA decoders also live in desktop and mobile apps from streaming services such as Tidal – authenticating the MQA file, assuring provenance, and capable of revealing higher-than-CD quality.
 In this instance, the final ‘unfold’ can be completed by an MQA renderer to deliver the maximum possible sound quality.
-Current renderer products that can pair with the MQA decoder include AudioQuest’s DragonFly range, Zorloo’s Ztella portable DAC and a range of products from iFi audio.
+Current renderer products that can pair with the MQA decoder include AudioQuest’s DragonFly range, Zorloo’s Ztella portable DAC, THX Onyx and a range of products from iFi audio.

 MQA is certified by the Recording Industry Association of America (RIAA) as an approved technology for hi-res music streaming.
 And even in the Recording Academy (Grammy) guidelines for high-resolution music production, MQA is acknowledged for gaining support from many of the most highly respected members of the professional audio community.